CDThomas/workout-app/notes.md

     - should be useful for 'undo' feature
     - keeping state changes organized and understandable as I add features to the editor
     - routine caching
-- [ ] routine list empty state (for when no routines have been created or search returns nothing)
 - [ ] on routine editor, scroll down if new set is added out of view
 - [ ] User can sort routines list by date created
   - [ ] paginate routines